Digital economy: Response

-Cashless society
+In Eastern and Central Europe, manufacturing enterprises were the most likely to have implemented various digital technologies (47%) during and after the COVID-19 pandemic, while construction firms were the least likely (14%).
+Large enterprises (49% versus 27%) were more likely than SMEs to employ various technologies at the same time.
+Enterprises in these regions excel at robotics (49%), the Internet of Things (42%), and platform implementation (38%).

 A cashless society describes an economic state in which transactions no longer use physical currency (such as banknotes and coins) as the medium.
 Transactions which would historically have been undertaken with cash are often now undertaken electronically.

-This has become a topic of increasing interest in today's society as digital or virtual currencies for transactions become more common.
-This is also an important part of the digital economy.

-One nation moving towards achieving this idea of cashless society is El Salvador, who became the first country to adopt Bitcoin.
-Bitcoin is a cryptocurrency that only exists digitally, as legal tender in the country.
-While technical issues occurred in the rollout, El Salvador's President Nayid Bukele, a supporter, noted that it would generate investment interest in the country, as well as providing access to approximately 70% of citizens who lack access to "traditional financial services."
-The effect of increased energy use from mining bitcoin on carbon emissions in El Salvador has yet to be seen.

 EU digital area

 Remaining barriers to fulfill the Digital Single Market

 The Digital Single Market (DSM) was included as part of the Single Market Act initiatives adopted by the European Commission (EC).
 The question had already come up earlier in 1990 and was brought up again later in 2010, emerging at a sensitive moment in the post-crisis of 2008, and used as a catalyst for action.
 The crisis created opportunities to place the Single Market upfront in the European agenda and was aimed to resolve two issues: financial supervision and economic coordination.